And the winner of the 'Game of Thrones' is ...

 Author George R.R.
 Martin still intends to finish and release two more books in the series after the show passed him by years ago.

 And spin-offs are in the planning stages.
-One pilot in production takes place in the same realm thousands of years earlier, but HBO has said others are in consideration.
+One pilot in production takes place in the same realm thousands of years earlier, and the finale might have hinted at another possibility.

 Arya Stark, who saved humanity early in the season, decides to sail on to unknown lands, and her departure on a ship is among the series' final images.

-"What's west of Westeros?," she asks her Stark siblings.
+"What's west of Westeros?" she asks her Stark siblings.
 "No one knows.
 It's where all the maps stop.
 It's where I'm going."

+TV comedy writer Bess Kalb expressed a common response to this idea on Twitter: "Will watch Arya the Explorya."

 Copyright 2019 Associated Press.
 All rights reserved.